directus/docs/content/tutorials/6.self-hosting/deploy-directus-to-azure-web-apps.md

 authors:
   - name: Durojaye Olusegun
     title: Guest Author
+description: Learn how to deploy Directus on a Docker container on Azure.
 ---
 This guide outlines the steps to deploy Directus on Azure using Docker, with a focus on utilizing PostgreSQL as a database.